renesas/rx-driver-package/source/r_tsip_rx_lib/r_tsip_rx_vx.xx_xxx/r_tsip_rx/readme.txt

 Renesas recommends using "Smart Configurator" described in (1) or (3).
 However, "Smart Configurator" only supports some RX devices.
 Please use the methods of (2) or (4) for unsupported RX devices.

-This module dose not automatically link to the library.
-Please manually link the library corresponding to the MCU and compliler.

 (1) Adding the FIT module to your project using "Smart Configurator" in e2 studio By using the "Smart Configurator" in e2 studio,